+Metadata and persistent identifiers play a key role in findability, as they assist both human and computer users in the discovery of relevant assets.
+Both are intrinsic features of the EOSC Compute Platform.
 The Compute and Data Federation services layer depicted in Figure 1 exposes discoverable datasets and staging data inside and outside the EOSC Compute Platform Cloud.
 Services such as Rucio and DataHub provide abstraction layers to discover and access datasets stored in repositories with different technology in a scalable way.
-These solutions are used by large scientific communities, such as SeaDataNet, whose international oceanography community used DataHub to provide unified discovery and access to the large volumes of distributed marine and ocean data sets managed by marine data centers.
+These solutions are used by large scientific communities, such as SeaDataNet, whose international oceanography community used DataHub to provide unified discovery and access to the large volumes of distributed marine and ocean data sets managed by marine data centres.
 Additional details about the Data Federation services can be found in Section 4.

-The discovery of domain-specific software and pre-configured Virtual Machine images (e.g. Virtual Appliances) is made possible by the Application Database (AppDB) service of the Platform.
+The discovery of domain-specific software and pre-configured Virtual Machine images (e.g., Virtual Appliances) is made possible by the Application Database (AppDB) service of the Platform, which makes extensive use of metadata.
 Researchers in any community can easily discover and reuse software and Virtual Appliances that have been registered in AppDB and are offered natively.